 Our linseed is finely ground and rich in a combination of soluble and insoluble fibre that naturally supports a healthy digestion.

 Linseed for hormones

 (Speaking from personal experience we think this means ladies of all ages from teens upwards and men too!)
 Linseed’s reputation comes from the fact that the husk of the seed is nature’s richest source of lignans.
-Not only are Lignans sources of antioxidant polyphenols they are are mild phytoestrogens or plant oestrogens that our gut biome convert into mammalian lignans that our bodies can utilise.
+Not only are Lignans sources of antioxidant polyphenols they are are mild phytoestrogens or plant oestrogens that our gut biome converts into mammalian lignans that our bodies can utilise.

 Notes for the waistline: linseed is rich in protein, fibre but no starch

-Being almost rich in protein, omega-3 and other polyunsaturated fats, approximately one third fibre linseed linseed so linseed fills you up without starch.
+Being almost rich in protein, omega-3 and other polyunsaturated fats, approximately one third fibre linseed so linseed fills you up without starch.

 Flax Farm ground linseed: flax facts

 - Mucilage (soothing)

 Flax Farm ground linseed comes in two varieties, cold and bronze (or brown).
 You can get all the goodness and benefits of ground linseed in our delicious range of ready-to-eat products.
 Use this page as a guide to help you choose which is best for you.